 Luxury Home Submarket of the Resort-Orientated Market Segment

 Included in the above-discussed resort orientated market segment is the submarket of luxury homes.
-Observation of high-end home sales reveals that 12 sales equal to or above $3,000,000 occurred in 2008.
+Observation of high-end home sales reveals that 23 sales equal to or above $3,000,000 occurred in 2010.
 This number is similar to the numbers noted in the years of 2000 and 2004, but less than that of the most robust years of 2005-2007.
-While the number of high-end home sales has decreased, the existence of sales at the upper reaches of the value range, including one sale above $14,000,000 has caused many real estate professionals to feel that pricing in this market segment has experienced the least amount of discounting.
+While the number of high-end home sales has decreased, the existence of sales at the upper reaches of the value range has caused many real estate professionals to feel that pricing in this market segment has experienced the least amount of discounting.
 Notably, the tallyfor 2010 could be argued to be as many as nine sales higher (total of 32) where the Cabins at Shooting Star included, as these homes are a platted “Townhouse Subdivision” — but have many of the attributes of a single-family residence.

 Homesite Sales in Teton County Wyoming

-Observing year end data for vacant homesites, a 34.92% decrease in the number of sales was noted in 2009.
-While a significant decrease, this number is far less than the 62.05% decrease shown between 2007 and 2008.
-However, as the result of an over 37.67% drop in average homesite price, the dollar volume of sales for single-family homesites dropped 61.42%, slightly more than was noted the previous year.
+Observing year end data for vacant homesites, a 19.51% increase in the number of sales was noted in 2010.
+Despite this increase in the number of sales, an approximate 24.84% decline in the average transaction price resulted in a net decline in the dollar volume of sales for this market segment of 17.51%.
 The following table arrays year-over-year comparisons of vacant homesite sales in the Teton County Market Area.

 As was done with single-family residences, the market for vacant homesites was, for analysis, allocated into its component parts of the “resort” and “local” markets.
 The following table summarizes this allocation: